Renters’ Rights Act

 Main changes and our solutions:

-All existing fixed-term ASTs will automatically convert into open-ended periodic tenancies.
+All existing fixed-term ASTs and new tenancies will become open-ended periodic tenancies.
 This means tenants can leave with two months’ notice at any time.

-Landlords must now rely on Section 8 evictions using specific grounds—such as rent arrears, antisocial behaviour, or needing the property back.
+Landlords must now rely on Section 8 evictions using specific grounds—such as rent arrears, antisocial behaviour, or needing to sell the property or move back in.

-The Bill prohibits turning away applicants who receive benefits, have children, or request pets.
+The Act prohibits turning away applicants who receive benefits, have children, or request pets.
 Existing ‘no-pets’ clauses become unenforceable.

 Every landlord and property must be registered on a government database, which includes any enforcement actions or notices served.